 Section 301.1 of Chapter 3 of the 2022 CALGreen Code is hereby amended as underlined and struck through:

 301.1 Scope.
 Buildings shall be designed to comply with applicable requirements of Marin County Green Building Requirements beginning at Chapter 19.04.110, Marin County Code, and shall also include the green building measures specified as mandatory in the application checklists contained in this code.
+Voluntary green building measures are also included in the application checklists and may be included in the design and construction of structures covered by this code, but are not required unless adopted by a city, county, or city and county as specified in Section 101.7.

 Section 301.1.1 of Chapter 3 of the 2022 CALGreen Code is hereby amended as underlined and struck through:

 301.1.1 Additions and alterations.
-The mandatory provisions of Chapter 4 shall be applied to additions and alterations of existing residential buildings where the addition or alteration increases the building’s conditioned area, volume or size., in accordance with applicable requirements of Marin County Green Building Requirements beginning at Chapter 19.04.110, Marin County Code.
+[HCD] The mandatory provisions of Chapter 4 shall be applied to additions and alterations of existing residential buildings where the addition or alteration increases the building’s conditioned area, volume or size., in accordance with applicable requirements of Marin County Green Building Requirements beginning at Chapter 19.04.110, Marin County Code.
 The requirements shall apply only to and/or within the specific area of the addition or alteration.

-The mandatory provisions of section 4.106.4.2 may apply to additions or alterations of existing parking facilities or the addition of new parking facilities or the addition of new parking facilities serving existing multifamily buildings.
-See Section 4.106.4.3 for application.
+The mandatory provisions of section 4.106.4.1.12 may apply to additions or alterations of existing parking facilities or the addition of new parking facilities or the addition of new parking facilities serving existing multifamily buildings.
+See Section 4.106.4.1.23 for application.
 NOTE: Repairs including, but not limited to, resurfacing, restriping, and repairing or maintaining existing lighting fixtures are not considered alterations for the purpose of this section.